coillarach/SET09102/practicals/troubleshooting.md

 <details>
 <summary>Deployment error</summary>
 Because we added a new target framework to the project (`net7.0`), Visual Studio has two targets to choose from at the point you tell it to run the app.
-If yoou see the error below, it has chosen the wrong one:
+If you see the error below, it has chosen the wrong one:

 ![VS deployment error](../images/deploy_error_message.png)